secretstartups/handbook/job-families/security/application-security/index.html.md

 * Be a subject matter expert (SME) of at least 2 technical areas impacting the security of the product.

 ### Distinguished Application Security Engineer
-This position reports to the [Security Engineering and Research Director](/job-families/security/security-leadership/) role at GitLab.
+This position reports to the [Security Engineering Director](/job-families/security/security-leadership/) role at GitLab.

 #### Distinguished Application Security Engineer Job Grade
 The role is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).